Baltimore Ravens quarterback Lamar Jackson (01/07/97) has a number of popular rookie cards on the market.

 He soon replaced Joe Flacco as their starting QB due to injury, going on to record 695 rushing yards, which is the most by all NFL quarterbacks in 2018.

-We’ve listed three of his best rookie cards, along with an investment outlook for the near future.
+We’ve listed his best rookie cards, along with an investment outlook for the near future.

-2018 Donruss Optic Lamar Jackson Autograph Rated Rookie Gold Auto
+2018 Donruss Optic Lamar Jackson Rated Rookie (any version)

 You should be able to grab a mint condition Gold version for roughly $500, while the purple version goes for under $200.

 The Contenders Optic card is an affordable option, and it’ll catch the eye of most collectors.

 The card features the player on the left and a rookie ticket on the right, with a signature at the bottom.

 You should be able to pick up the base for between $100-$200 depending on factors like the condition, and it’ll likely shoot up in value if the Ravens make the playoffs again.

 Jackson’s autographed rookie patch is worth big bucks, with a limited print run and lots of bids at auction.
 The patch itself is located on the left-hand side, with an image of Jackson primed to throw a football on the right.